-The assessment pathway identified in the Native vegetation removal report will determine who the road authority must consult with about impacts on biodiversity values.
+The assessment pathway identified in the Native vegetation removal report will determine who the rail manager must consult with about impacts on biodiversity values.
 Table 2 details the requirements.
-Consultation must be done as early as possible in the project planning stage to help minimise impacts on biodiversity values and inform final designs.
+Consultation must be done as early as possible in the project planning stage to help minimise impacts on biodiversity values and to inform final designs.